“Great fear is concealed under daring.”

 2. Fear can be born out love.

 Admitting fear as a motivation allowed me to separate the good fears from the bad.
 I had a 12th grade teacher who predicted I’d be a failure, for example.
+When I took out different financing options I had fear of not being able to pay it back.
+I learned that instant cash for my business wasn’t always what I needed.

 Years later, I was still letting it gnaw and fester.
 I was still wasting mental energy trying to prove him wrong.
 Dumb.